hayatkhan8660-maker/DVFL-Net/DATA.md

 |       Dataset      | Number of Classes |  Total Number of Videos   | Train | Validation | Average Video Duration | Resoultion |
 |:----------------:|:----------:|:----------:|:---:|:-------:|:-------:|:-------:|
 | UCF101 |    101   | 13320 | 10690 |  2630  | 3 ~ 10 sec | 320 × 240 |

+> We provided the csv files (train.csv and val.csv) for each dataset, for the sake of understanding.